 I recently led an instrument building workshop which explored Luigi Russolo’s noise-making ‘Intonarumori’ instruments alongside Steve Reich’s Pendulum Music composition.

 Participants used tin chocolate boxes and everyday materials to build their own small, simplified version of Russolo’s Intonarumori.
 These self-built instruments were then played during a variation of Pendulum Music which involved lying on the floor and responding with bursts of noise to swinging bicycle lights.
 Each performer would allow their instrument to sound only when a light entered their field of vision resulting in a progression from short bursts to longer drones as the pendulums slowed.
 Performers also made and wore vision-restricting cardboard goggles (which allowed the swinging light to be seen only when directly overhead).

-This edit is from about halfway through the performance as the pendulums slow:
+This edit is from about halfway through the performance:

 Thanks to Laura Williams and the five workshop participants/performers:

 Toasterinthebath, Zoe Cameron, Diego Favrin, Verity James, Ramon Sanchez.